QuickFixes/qf1-dancemoves/README.md

 ### GitHub flow - branching and pull requests
 Forking, branching, merging, then creating a pull request to discuss how to incorporate changes back into a central repository is what GitHub calls [the GitHub Flow](https://guides.github.com/introduction/flow/).

-- [ ] Use the GitHub GUI client a feature branch for a navigation sidebar.
-Think of a creative way to use it to navigate between the images or sections of the page. (_Hint_: `<a name="anchorname" ...>` and `<a href="#anchorname" ...>`)
+- [ ] Use the GitHub GUI client to [create a feature branch][macbranch] ([Windows][winbranch]) for a navigation sidebar.
+    * Think of a creative way to use it to navigate between the images or sections of the page and implement the changes in `index.html` and `css/dancemoves.css`. (_Hint_: `<div id="anchorname" ...>` and `<a href="#anchorname" ...>`)
-- [ ] Use the GitHub client to merge the feature branch back into `master`.
+- [ ] Commit the changes in your feature branch, then use the GitHub client to [merge the feature branch][macmerge] back into `master` (the main branch).
+    * You can actually delete this branch.
+You're done with it.
+This is a common thing to do in a Git workflow.
-- [ ] File a pull request against this repository and ask me to incorporate your sidebar feature.
+- [ ] File a pull request against this repository ([QuickFixes/qf1-dancemoves][pullreq]; or [on GitHub.com][pullreqgithub]) and ask me to incorporate your sidebar feature.
+    * There's a big, green "New pull request" button that's hard to miss.
+It'll walk you through the process, for the most part, but just holler if you get stuck or have questions.
     * We'll have a discussion about the pull request on GitHub.
 (You'll get email notifications when people leave comments on your pull requests.)
 Maybe I'll ask you to change a thing or two before I accept the pull request.
     * **This is what GitHub means by social coding**